Share This Page

 Halima, a three-year-old girl, was brought to the hospital in Kenya after running a fever for almost two days.
 At first, the fever seemed nothing to be particularly concerned about, so Halima’s mother gave her paracetamol (acetaminophen) to bring down her temperature and left her in the care of an older sister while she went out to work on the farm.
 But when she returned a few hours later, she was unable to wake her child.
 She shook her gently and Halima’s eyes opened, but the girl stared blankly ahead, unable to make eye contact.
 Her sister told their mother that Halima had had a convulsion earlier, her arms and legs jerking uncontrollably for several minutes before her body went limp.
 It was then that the mother began the arduous four-hour trek to the hospital for treatment.

 The hospital physician noted that Halima’s fever was over 103° Fahrenheit and her gaze was blank and roving.
 Shortly after the initial examination, Halima began convulsing again, and the physician administered an anticonvulsant drug.
-How does malaria produce such profound symptoms?
-Could the body itself be causing damage in its attempts to keep the parasite at bay?
 The physician listened to her mother’s story—one that physicians hear day after day in Kenya, Malawi, and other parts of sub-Saharan Africa—and made a tentative diagnosis of cerebral malaria, a form of severe malarial infection.
 He began presumptive treatment with quinine and intravenous fluids and waited to see if Halima would be one of the lucky ones who manage to survive.